 Additionally, beyond mandatory compliance and safety training, the company is committed to providing team members opportunities for personal and professional growth through learning and development initiatives.
 To deliver on these commitments, they needed the power of a sophisticated, but easy-to-use learning management system that allows workers in any role to access and embrace training as a regular component of their jobs.

-Now, with SAP Litmos Training, Reynolds Group Holdings has standardized and automated training, as well as streamlined several HR functions, particularly on-boarding and integration with ADP.
+Now, with Litmos Training, Reynolds Group Holdings has standardized and automated training, as well as streamlined several HR functions, particularly on-boarding and integration with ADP.
 For example, they can extract users from ADP into Active Directory, which automatically feeds into the learning platform, so that they don’t need to do manual or duplicate data entry in the two systems.

-Further, SAP Litmos Training makes it easy to prescribe learning paths by role.
+Further, Litmos Training makes it easy to prescribe learning paths by role.
 Salaried employees can engage in training online from anywhere, while hourly workers can use iPads and/or kiosks inside the plants and in training rooms to complete their training.
 All activity is automatically tracked, regardless of how or where the training is done.

-In addition to the learning management solution, Reynolds Group implemented SAP Litmos Training Content, which has increased learner engagement with professionally created, video-based courses.
+In addition to the learning management solution, Reynolds Group implemented Litmos Training Content, which has increased learner engagement with professionally created, video-based courses.
 They save countless hours by using off-the-shelf content for learning that isn’t proprietary to their business but is generally beneficial in areas such as workplace safety, compliance, sales and service, and many others.
 In combination with their in-house training content, the company is enriching employees with a learning experience designed to keep people safe, satisfied, and loyal to an organization that cares about them as people and professionals.